byronwall/kidoodle/README.md

 Notes:

-- No icons are referenced in the manifest.
+- Icons are declared in `manifest.webmanifest` and linked in `index.html`.
-- `sw.js` is no‑cache; other static files are long‑cached.
+- `sw.js` pre-caches app shell and icons; `sw.js` is no‑cache; other static files are long‑cached.